 While older films had much more variation in length, we can see a clear pattern emerge where most movies now come in just shy of 100 minutes, and a small portion of short films stick to under 30.
 The mass market movie routine has clearly come to dominate as more films stick to a common structure.

 What’s most interesting to me is not just these two peaks, but that we can also see the disappearance and return of short films between 1980 and 2010 and the some smoothing of the main distribution after 2000.
 Weber thought that new charismatic ideas could arise to challenge the rationalized status quo, even if those ideas would eventually become routines themselves.
-With the rise of online distribution for independent films, we may be in the middle of a new wave in charismatic cinema.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+With the rise of online distribution for independent films, we may be in the middle of a new wave in charismatic cinema.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.